Let’s face it… The word “mildew” means different things to people. To the gardener, “powdery mildew” is a fungus on vegetables, especially cucurbits.

 Spray on plants every one to two weeks.

-Before spraying any plants, test the diluted mixture on several plants to ensure they do not have and issues.
+Before spraying any plants, test the diluted mixture on several plants to ensure they do not have any issues.
+Potassium bicarbonate additives also help control powdery mildew problems.

 5. Mouthwash – Because of its ability to kill germs, mouthwash can be used to destroy mildew spores

-Mouthwash is very powerful and therefore, it’s important to test a small area on squash leaves to make sure plants do not suffer any damage.
+Mouthwash is very powerful; therefore, it’s important to test a small area on squash leaves to ensure plants do not suffer any damage.

 Dilute mouthwash with water in the ratio of 1 part mouthwash to 3 parts water